California Defective Airbag Lawyers

 Between 2003 and 2013, at least 144 children and 87 adults died because of airbags.
 Many more suffered serious injuries.
 Poorly designed airbag systems have resulted in airbags deploying when they are not needed, leading to unnecessary injury.

 Design defects are also a contributing cause of serious injuries to small children after an airbag deploys.
-If you suffered a serious injury or if your family member was killed by an airbag, an investigation by a personal injury attorney can help you discover whether the airbag manufacturer was at fault.
+If you suffered a serious injury or if your family member was killed by an airbag, an investigation by a California defective airbag lawyers can help you discover whether the airbag manufacturer was at fault.

-To put a defective airbag attorney in California to work on your case, call Timothy J. Ryan & Associates at (800) 838-6644.
+To put a California defective airbag Lawyers to work on your case, call Timothy J. Ryan & Associates at (800) 838-6644.

 On May 19, 2015, a Japanese manufacturer of airbags agreed to recall nearly 34 million vehicles containing defective airbags.
 The recall, representing about one in seven of all four wheel motor vehicles registered in the United States, is the largest in American automotive history.